-For some platforms the gender differences are very large.
-The share of women who use Pinterest is more than twice as high as the share of men using this platform.
-For Reddit it is the other way around, the share of men is almost twice as high.
+For some platforms, the gender differences are very large.
+The share of women who use Pinterest is 3 times as high as the share of men using this platform.
+For Reddit, it is the other way around: the share of men is twice as high.

 From a back-of-the-envelope calculation we know that, if Facebook has 2.3 billion users, then at least 30% of the world uses social media.2 This is of course just an average – for some world regions, and specifically for some population groups, usage rates are much higher.

 Young people tend to use social media more frequently.
 In fact, in rich countries, where access to the internet is nearly universal, the vast majority of young adults use it.

 Our chart here shows the proportion of people aged 16 to 24 who use social networks across a selection of countries.
 As we can see, the average for the OECD is close to 90%.

 If today’s young adults continue using social media throughout their life, then it’s likely that social media will continue growing rapidly as internet adoption expands throughout lower-income countries.

 The increase in social media use over the last decade has, of course, come together with a large increase in the amount of time that people spend online.

 In the US, adults spend more than 6 hours per day on digital media (apps and websites accessed through mobile phones, tablets, computers and other connected devices such as game consoles).
 As the chart shows, this growth has been driven almost entirely by additional time spent on smartphones and tablets.3

 According to a survey from the Pew Research Center, adults aged 18 to 29 in the US are more likely to get news indirectly via social media than directly from print newspapers or news sites; and they also report being online ‘almost constantly’.4